Written by John Immel,

 We note that in Ayurveda the elements are not spiritual forces, which would make Ayurveda incompatible with Christianity, but describe natural qualities of substances (such as the pungency of spices, or the metabolically cooling effect of a cucumber).
 These fit neatly into the Thomist definition of habit, as a quality added to the nature of a thing.

-It is our opinion that these peripheral references merely reflect Ayurveda's development, historically, in a non-Christian culture, rather than a fundamental incompatibility with Christianity in its medical methods.
+It is our opinion that these peripheral references merely reflect Ayurveda's adaptation, historically, in a non-Christian culture, rather than a fundamental incompatibility with Christianity in its medical methods.
 In all likelihood Ayurveda's methods were developed in a cross cultural manner with Greek medicine - each culture adding its personal worship to supplement the biocharacteristic medical model.

 Ayurveda has always been controversial in India because, due to its foreign origins, its methods are also, at times, incompatible with some native spiritualities of South Asia (such as yoga, Buddhism).
 Unlike Buddhism, for example, which sees all life and existence as suffering, Ayurveda sees life, desire and attachments as positive forces, too, and therefore seeks to enhance fertility.
 Unlike other Vedic philosophies, Ayurveda advocates the consumption of meat, thereby placing humanity in a hierarchy above animal life.
 Ayurveda believes we have a specific eternal nature (prakruti) as opposed to yoga, which sees the true nature of the self as without attributes.

-At Joyful Belly, I seek out and welcome the direction of priests, pastors and others who can help ensure that Joyful Belly carefully respects and uplifts the sacred beliefs and traditions of our Christian audience.
+At Joyful Belly, we also welcome the direction of priests, pastors and others who can help ensure that Joyful Belly carefully respects and uplifts the sacred beliefs and traditions of our Christian audience.
 And, I welcome users to make contributions in the profound task of synthesis of Ayurveda into Christian life.
-Please report of any contradictions and incompatibilities you find.
+Please report of any contradictions and incompatibilities you find with Christian faith.
 Email your comments to firstname.lastname@example.org.

 READ MORE ON THIS TOPIC